namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 }
 ```

-Inside `detectBoundingBoxes`, we call the `detect()` method on a fresh `GoogleCloudOCR` instance and
+Inside `detectBoundingBoxes()`, we call the `detect()` method on a fresh
-give it a completion handler which, for the moment, will simply print whatever result we funnel into
+`GoogleCloudOCR` instance and give it a completion handler which, for the
+moment, will simply print whatever result we funnel into it (we'll tie together
-it (we'll deal with all these loose ends soon, I promise).
+all these loose ends soon, I promise).
 Later on, this is where we'll hand the
 `ocrResult` off to the routine that manages displaying the bounding boxes.

 There is one last step required before we can succesfully run this application.
 If you run it as is,